-At Friars, we understand the need for pupils to have the opportunity to learn Science by offering an exciting, inclusive and inspiring curriculum.
-We aim to nurture pupils’ natural curiosity through varied practical investigations that will inspire questions and inquiry leading to them being equipped for life to ask and answer scientific questions about the world around them.
+At Friars, we understand the need for children to have the opportunity to learn Science by offering an exciting, inclusive and inspiring curriculum.
+We aim to nurture children’s natural curiosity through varied practical investigations that will inspire questions and inquiry leading to them being equipped for life to ask and answer scientific questions about the world around them.

 All (for everyone)

 At Friars, we recognise the importance of Science in everyday life.
 We will ensure that children:

 - Have Science lessons that are both engaging and inspiring

 - Are encouraged to explore the world around them, make real life connections which adds to their Science capital

 - Have an opportunity to experience hands-on investigations and experiments

 - Are all challenged and use their learning to inform their peers throughout the school and the wider community

 - Have opportunities to reflect, ask questions and discuss which builds on prior knowledge and develops their deeper understanding of Science